Connect with us

 “I looked at their squad on the back of the programme and just saw name after name after name of really experienced high-quality footballers.”

-Meanwhile, are top of the table thanks to a 2-0 win over Stoke City and Town are second after coming from two goals down to beat 3-2.
+Meanwhile, Preston North End are top of the table thanks to a 2-0 win over Stoke City and Ipswich Town are second after coming from two goals down to beat Cardiff City 3-2.

-Exeter City lead the way in following a 1-0 win over Burton Albion and new boys are at the summit after beating Accrington 3-1.
+Exeter City lead the way in League One following a 1-0 win over Burton Albion and League Two new boys Notts County are at the summit after beating Accrington 3-1.

 Tackle the News